kinode-dao/kinode-book/src/kit/new.md

 kit new my_rust_chat_with_ui --ui

 # Create fibonacci in python
-kit new my_py_fib -l python -t fibonacci
+kit new my_py_fib --language python --template fibonacci
 ```

 ## Discussion

 You can create a variety of templates using `kit new`.
 Currently, three languages are supported: `rust` (the default), `python`, and `javascript`.
-Two templates are currently supported: `chat`, a simple chat application, and `fibonacci`, which computes Fibonacci numbers.
+Two templates are currently supported: `chat`, a simple chat application; and `fibonacci`, which computes Fibonacci numbers.
 In addition, some subset of these templates also have a UI-enabled version.

-The following table describes the matrix of ["Exists/Has UI-enabled version"](#existshas-ui-enabled-vesion) for each template/language combination:

 ### Exists/Has UI-enabled vesion

+The following table describes specifies whether a template "Exists/Has UI-enabled version" for each language/template combination:

 Language     | `chat`  | `echo` | `fibonacci` | `file_transfer`
 ------------ | ------- | ------ | ----------- | ---------------